Validated through ESA-supported autonomous navigation deployments

 Resilient operation beyond GNSS

-Designed for environments where GNSS is unreliable, degraded, or unavailable, enabling dependable positioning for autonomous systems, research deployments, and operational use.
+Designed for environments where GNSS is degraded or unavailable, enabling dependable positioning for autonomous systems, research deployments, and operational use.

 A single technology across applications

-A common positioning foundation supports diverse applications without bespoke solutions, enabling reuse, consistency, and long-term evolution as requirements and standards change.
+A common positioning architecture supports diverse applications without bespoke solutions, enabling reuse, consistency, and long-term evolution as requirements and standards change.

 Reduced infrastructure burden

-Extended-range ranging and positioning reduces the number of fixed nodes required for a deployment, lowering cost and simplifying installation while maintaining system performance.
+Extended-range ranging reduces the number of fixed nodes required for a deployment, lowering cost and simplifying installation while maintaining system performance.